15205080581/polardb/intl.en-US/Data migration__synchronization/POLARDB for MySQL/Data migration/Clone data from RDS for MySQL to POLARDB for MySQL with one click.md

     |**Storage Cost**|The storage capacity.
 You do not need to specify this parameter.
 The actual usage is billed hourly in pay-as-you-go mode.
 For more information, see [Specifications and pricing](../../../../intl.en-US/Pricing/Specifications and pricing.md#).|
     |**Cluster Name**|The cluster name for business distinguishing.
 The system will automatically create a name for your ApsaraDB for POLARDB cluster if you leave it blank.
 You can also modify the name after the cluster is created.|

-4. Specify **Duration** \(only applicable to subscription clusters\) and click **Buy Now** on the right side of the page.
+5. Specify **Duration** \(only applicable to subscription clusters\) and click **Buy Now** on the right side of the page.
-5. Confirm the order information, read the **Service Agreement**, select the checkbox to agree to it, and click **Activate Now**.
+6. Confirm the order information, read the **Service Agreement**, select the checkbox to agree to it, and click **Activate Now**.

 ## Next step {#section_rws_a83_8cm .section}

 Change the database connection point in applications to that of the ApsaraDB for POLARDB cluster as soon as possible.
-For more information, see [View database connection strings](../../../../intl.en-US/Quick Start for MySQL/View database connection strings.md#).
+For more information, see [View connection endpoints](../../../../intl.en-US/Quick Start for MySQL/View connection endpoints.md#).

 ## FAQ {#section_3l3_e5l_u2i .section}